sharadcbs6/moviex/README.md

 # Important Information

-Plz turn off the addblocker installed on the browser and turn on vpn so ensure that availability of the Moviex content to your desktop
+Please turn off the ad blocker installed on your browser and turn on the VPN to ensure the availability of Moviex content on your desktop.

 ## Live Demo